-The maintenance of existing street lighting facilities is performed by either the State of California Department of Transportation, in the case of certain lights at freeway ramp intersections, or by the City of Riverside.
-The cost of maintenance and operation of the street lighting system owned and operated by the City Public Utilities Department Electrical Division is billed to and paid from the City General Fund on the basis of an average annual rate per streetlight.
+The City of Riverside maintains all existing street lights within City boundaries, with the exception of lights at freeway ramp intersections, which are maintained by the State of California Department of Transportation.
+Expenses related to maintenance and operation of the City of Riverside street lighting system are paid from the City's General Fund based on an average annual rate per streetlight.
 These average annual costs vary depending upon the type and wattage of luminaries and are as follows: